MarianneHolbie/Vocabulo_ML/docs/ML_architecture/ML_pipeline.md

 ## Future Enhancements

-* Implementation of more advanced NLP techniques for better language understanding.
+* Implementation of more advanced NLP techniques for better language understanding for Vocabulo Junior.
-* Integration of reinforcement learning for more dynamic word recommendations.
 * More finetuning OCR to have best result on kid book (different font, color of background...)
+* Integration of reinforcement learning for more dynamic word recommendations for Vocabulo Quiz.